Call Text Email

 Everything You Need to Know About Land Severance

-The Committee of Adjustment (COA) is composed of individuals who have been appointed by council, who have the authority to make decisions on severing land and minor variance (changes to the zoning by-laws).
+The decision for land severance is made by the Committee of Adjustment (COA).
+This committee is composed of individuals who have been appointed by the council, who have the authority to make decisions on severing land and minor variance in your area (such as changes to the zoning by-laws).

 Land Severance in Ontario follows the Planning Act, providing rules and regulations for applicants, municipalities, and the public.
-Although legislation guides the process, it may vary between municipalities, e.g. Toronto vs a small town.
-Here’s a step-by-step guide to the process:
+Although legislation guides the process, it may vary between municipalities.
+For example, Toronto vs a small town will likely have different guidelines.
+Here are the steps in the Land Severance process:

 1. Pre-Application Consultation